Recordkeeping and Disclosure

 We keep accurate records and accounts to help us operate effectively and provide timely and truthful information to those who rely on it.

-Clarios is required to maintain and disclose accurate books and records, and proper recordkeeping is essential to efficient and profitable business operations.
+Clarios is required to maintain and disclose accurate books and records, and proper record keeping is essential to efficient and profitable business operations.
 We all have a part to play in keeping records accurate and current; it helps us maintain the trust and confidence we’ve built with customers, investors and other stakeholders.
+Clarios has a responsibility to provide full and accurate information in our public disclosures, in all material respects, about our financial condition and results of operations.
+Our reports and documents filed with or submitted to the Securities and Exchange Commission and our other public communications shall include full, fair, accurate, timely and understandable disclosure.

 We maintain accurate records and accounts by: